OUR PILOT COURSE FOR DATA SCIENTIST

-The Pilot Course participants will be awarded a joint attendance certificate that will include clear references to the European Qualification Framework levels 7.
+The Pilot Course participants will be awarded a joint attendance certificate, apply now!

 The Pilot Course Concept